agam004/Assignment-2-SBS/readme.md

 #### Negative Quantity: Changed to 0 if negative.
 #### Invalid Price Format: Ensures the price is a valid number.
 #### Duplicate Entries: Prevents adding identical items.
+#### Insufficient Stock: Prevents processing a sale if available stock is less than the requested quantity.

+# Sales and Ledger Functionality
+## Sales Transactions: Records include quantity sold, price per item, total sale amount, and sale date.
+## Ledger Report: Aggregates debit entries (inventory additions) and credit entries (sales), along with:
+## Modified Stock: The number of items changed in the transaction.
+## Remaining Stock: The current inventory level after the transaction.
 ##
 👤 Guragampreet Singh
 🎓 Student Number: 8913870